MatthewAndreTaylor/Grpc-Client-Benchmark/README.md

 # gRPC Python client performance benchmarking

-This library intends to bench mark the performance of various [gRPC](https://grpc.io/) and [Protocol Buffer](https://protobuf.dev/) libraries in Python.
+This project intends to benchmark the performance of various [gRPC](https://grpc.io/) and [Protocol Buffer](https://protobuf.dev/) libraries in Python.

 ## The Benchmark Experiment